aloosefish/secret_santa_py/README.md

 This program assigns every contact a unique Secret Santa.
-It then sends each contact a text message with the name of their Secret Santa via text message (from "Robot Santa").
-The program can be run automatically on a designated date and time or manually.
+It then sends each contact a text message with the name of their Secret Santa (from "Robot Santa").
+It can be run automatically on a designated date (using the included [GitHub Action](https://github.com/aloosefish/secret_santa_py/blob/1a5bcac84892bd31f78a09c14d07bac44b233fa3/.github/workflows/create_and_send_on_schedule.yml)) or manually.

 ### Here are the rules: